meteo-team/oemer/README.md

     <img width="50%" src="figures/staffline_peaks.png">
 </p>

-The algorithm then picks all the peaks and applying additional rules to filter out false positive peaks.
+The algorithm then picks all the peaks and applies additional rules to filter out false positive peaks.
 The final picked true positive peaks (stafflines) are marked with red dots.

 Another important information is **tracks** and **groups**.
-For a conventional piano score, there are two tracks, each for left and right hand, respectively, and forms a group.
+For a conventional piano score, there are two tracks, for left and right hand, respectively, and forms a group.
 For this information, the algorithm *foresees* the symbols predictions and parse the barlines to infer possible track numbers.